-Held from March 30 to April 1, 2021, the Canadian Radioactive Waste Summit was the kick-off of the engagement process to develop the ISRW.
+Held on March 30-April 1, 2021, the Canadian Radioactive Waste Summit was the kickoff of the engagement process to develop the ISRW.
 It was designed to provide a safe, shared space for multiple voices to be heard, connect participants in new and meaningful ways, and showcase diverse voices and perspectives on the important issues related to developing an integrated strategy for Canada's radioactive waste.

 Invited speakers represented Indigenous peoples, civil society organizations, industry, municipal officials, youth and international perspectives.
 The three-day event was free of charge and open to anyone interested.
-It was not a technical event; rather it aimed to create the opportunity for participants, who may not be familiar with all the issues, to hear from a diversity of voices expressing different considerations and to be able to ask questions and participate in breakout sessions to explore these topics and share their ideas.
+It was not a technical event; rather, it aimed to create the opportunity for participants who may not be familiar with all the issues to hear from a diversity of voices expressing different considerations and to be able to ask questions and participate in breakout sessions to explore these topics and share their ideas.

-The remainder of the engagement activities can be divided into the following categories: Community Engagement Sessions open to all; Roundtables with industry, academics, civil society organizations and federal and provincial civil servants; Youth Engagement; Indigenous Engagement.
+The remainder of the engagement activities can be divided into the following categories: community engagement sessions open to all; roundtables with industry, academics, civil society organizations, and federal and provincial civil servants; youth engagement; and Indigenous engagement.